prittjam/repeats/README.md

-# Rectification and Undistortion from Coplanar Repeats
+# Rectification from Coplanar Repeats